 Cook County public records include arrests, mugshots, criminal records, marriage, divorce, birth and death records, court records and tax records — all of which are readily searchable today.

-Citizens’ rights to access public records is a cornerstone of American democracy and in Illinois, retrieving public information is made possible thanks to the state’s Freedom of Information Act in the Illinois Constitution.
+Citizens’ rights to access free public records is a cornerstone of American democracy and in Illinois.
+Retrieving public information is made possible thanks to the state’s Freedom of Information Act in the Illinois Constitution.

-Knowing which agencies are responsible for each type of record is the tough part, and this free guide makes finding public records in Cook County quick and efficient by providing everything you need to know.
+Knowing which agencies are responsible for each type of record is key to an efficient and hassle-free search.
+This resource makes finding public records in Cook County quick and seamless by providing everything you need to know.

-How Do You Obtain Cook County Arrest Records or Run an Inmate Search To See Mugshots?
+How To Obtain Cook County Arrest Records or Run an Inmate Search To View Mugshots

 Cook County arrest records are available for viewing in two types of law enforcement agencies for those looking to find daily arrests—these include: